serde-rs/serde-rs.github.io/_src/convert-error.md

     resource: String,
 }

-// Serialize and deserialize logic for dealing with nested values reprsented as
+// Serialize and deserialize logic for dealing with nested values represented as
 // JSON strings.
 mod as_json_string {
     use serde_json;